 7. Sponsored Posts

 More and more companies are realizing the power of sponsored posts.
-A sponsored post usually means that a brand will pay you to write a blog post about their product and then have you publish that post to your blog.
+A sponsored post usually means that a brand will pay you to write a blog post about their product or using their product, and then have you publish that post to your blog.
 In essence, the brand is buying your audience’s attention and the trust that you’ve established with them.
-It’s an effective type of advertising for companies, as many blog readers have become blind to ads, but if the promotion occurs naturally within the content it’s really hard to miss.
+It’s an effective type of advertising for companies, as many blog readers have become blind to ads, but if the promotion occurs naturally within the content, it’s really hard to miss.

 8. Information Products

-Price points can vary greatly for information products, but $10-$30 is a common price range for an eBook.
-At this price point you’d need to sell 10–30 copies of an eBook a month on your blog to reach $300 a month.
+Price points can vary greatly for information products, but $10-$30 is a common price range.
+At this price point you’d need to sell 11–33 copies of your product a month on your blog to reach $330 per month.

 9. Video Ads